 - Don’t blame yourself

 - Act quickly to assess the full damage

-- Secure your online accounts
+- Secure your online accounts against identity theft

-- Gather documentation for your fraud case
+- Gather documents and proof for your fraud case

-- Report the fraud to the FTC
+- Report fraud and identity theft to the FTC

 - Dispute fraudulent transactions and start to repair your credit